oskitone/higher_lower/readme.md

 ### Troubleshooting

 - `Could not find USBtiny device`: Programmer not connected?
-- `Programmer operation not supported`: Some pins to programmer are shared with game inputs.
+- `Programmer operation not supported`: Make sure board is getting full power.
 Try setting "CTRL" pot to its middle value.
+(Some pins to programmer are shared with game inputs.)

 ## 3D Models